 Even Alain Chautems described Paliavana plumerioides as weird.
 It's got a bare stem with just a few leaves at the top.
 A xerophyte, it was found alongside small columnar cacti.
 It is also very slow-growing: 1-2 cm per year in the wild.

 In habitat, it is supposed to be a xerophyte (drought-tolerant plant).
 However, I have become skeptical about the concept of inflicting habitat conditions on my pot-grown plants.
-This year (2008) I have started giving this plant a lot more water, and it has responded by assuming a conventional paliavana appearance, with leaves along most of the stem.
+In 2008, I started giving this plant a lot more water, and it responded by assuming a conventional paliavana appearance, with leaves along most of the stem.
 The picture above was taken in July 2008.

 I have not been able to successfully propagate it yet.
 When I once cut off a top to root it, not only did the cutting immediately rot, but the leafless stem died too, so I wound up with one plant fewer than I had started with.